purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 - Using `lithium::throw` inside `std::panic::catch_unwind` (rather than `lithium::catch`) is unsound.
 - On nightly, Lithium relies on the implementation details of std and rustc.
 I monitor changes to unwinding, so this should not be a significant issue.
-- Lithium's API may evolve in a semver-incompatible way due to interoperability needs if unsoundness is found.
+- Lithium's API may evolve incompatibly with semver due to interoperability if unsound is discovered in Lithium.
 I do not expect this to be problematic past the first month.